Dear Prospective Knitters’ Fair Vendor,

 75 King St. S

-The Proof of Insurance must be sent to the Fair Committee by July 11th, 2018, or your application may be denied.
+The Proof of Insurance must be sent to the Fair Coordinator by July 19, 2019, or your application may be denied.

 Note that the Fair Committee's acceptance of your insurance paperwork does not guarantee that you are covered.
 Verifying your insurance coverage is your responsibility.
 By agreeing to participate as a vendor, you agree that the Kitchener-Waterloo Knitters’ Guild (including its members, volunteers, agents, directors, officers, or any other representative) shall not be responsible for any damages or liability whatsoever including but not limited to any damages or liability arising from the presence of the other vendors, their actions, goods, or services or any liability arising from the use of the Arena.
 By signing the attached Vendor Application Form, you are agreeing to the terms contained in this letter.